cityofaustin/lifefiles-verification/README.md

 Our tool currently utilizes the Etherium distributed public ledger to record a notarization's issuance and to support privacy through decentralized public key infrastructure.
 However, our use of Etherium services is not a hard requirement of the tool or the data standard.
 By using a DID based data standard any connection to the Etherium ecosystem can be replaced with a standard web URL, and records can be stored on a standard server.
 Our team does not plan to implement these tools as stand-alone web services but we encourage others to fork our repo and extract these tools for themselves.

+More information and documentation can be found here - https://github.com/cityofaustin/mypass-verification/tree/main/src/components/NotarizePageComponents

 ### 3. Decentralized Verification

 <img src="/docs/Verify.png" align="middle" width="800" >